pantheon-systems/WordPress/wp-content/plugins/gutenberg/readme.txt

 * Fix keyboard trap in the form token component and improve accessibility.
 * Fix React warning when saving reusable blocks.
 * Fix issue with horizontal arrow key closing link dialog in fixed toolbar mode.
-* Fix image resize handlers in RTL mode﻿.
+* Fix image resize handlers in RTL mode.
 * Prevent "Add New" dropdown from overriding other plugin functionality.
 * Split Sass variables file into multiple files.
 * Updated blue links for better contrast.